Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 "It is incredibly difficult for me to throw something away.
 It takes me a very long time to put things in order.
 I never finish.
 There is simply no end.
 I always think that maybe I could use the things again sometime," Michaela says.

-It is no solution for your partner to do the cleaning and throw things away, says Wahl-Kordon.
-"That can mean that the world collapses for the sufferer, so it doesn't work at all.
-Hoarding often has to do with objects that I associate with certain events or experiences and which I simply can't get rid of for that reason alone."

-Disposing of such things thus becomes a difficult and confronting task that the patient must tackle with the support of a psychotherapist.
+Disposing of those objects thus becomes a difficult and confronting task that the patient must tackle with the support of a psychotherapist.
 Often the compulsive need to hoard affects older people in particular.
-In the worst cases, they literally become buried in clutter because they simply cannot bring themselves throw things away.
+In severe cases, they literally become buried in clutter because they simply cannot bring themselves to throw things away.

-Michaela always tries to organize and prepare everything as perfectly as possible and have control over as many things she can.
-This was even the case when she had suicidal thoughts because her condition was becoming too much for her.

 "It was on a Sunday, and I had actually managed to organize replacements for my appointments for the entire coming week," she relates.
 After all, she was planning not be alive the following week.
 But then, she says, her husband came home unexpectedly and thwarted her plans.